Ronnie5562/Ronnie5562/README.md

 **<big>Hi</big> ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) <big>My name is Ronald Abimbola</big>**

-**Software Engineer and Artificial Intelligence Enthusiast**
+**Software and Artificial Intelligence Engineer**
 --------------------------------------------------------

 <img width="100%" height="50" src="https://i.imgur.com/dBaSKWF.gif" />

 Hello!
 My name is Ronald Abimbola.
 I am a skilled software engineer with a keen interest in Artificial Intelligence.
-I am passionate about contributing to the advancement of humanity as a multi-planetary species and strive to leverage technology to drive innovation and development in Africa.
+I am also passionate about contributing to the advancement of humanity as a multi-planetary species and strive to leverage technology to drive innovation and development in Africa.

 *   🌍  I'm based in Kigali Rwanda
 *   🖥️  See my portfolio at [Ronald Abimbola](http://abimbolaronald.com)
 *   ✉️  You can contact me at [r.abimbola@alustudent.com](mailto:r.abimbola@alustudent.com)
-*   🚀  I'm currently working on integrating cyclos into exo-platform portlets
+*   🚀  I'm currently building Africa's next-generation payment system at @[Inversepay](https://www.inversepay.app/)
-*   🧠  I'm currently learning ML, Django and Golang
+*   🧠  I'm currently learning ML/AI and Golang
-*   🤝  I'm open to collaborating on Projects with Reactjs, Reactnative Django, Java and AI
+*   🤝  I'm open to collaborating on Projects with Reactjs, Django, FastAPI, Golang and ML/AI.
 *   ⚡ Psst...
-I'm Secretly Spiderman, but don't tell anyone 🤫🤫
+I'm secretly Spiderman, but don’t tell anyone 🤫🕸️
+*   🤖 Last one, I eavesdropped on the *AI Doomsday Strategy Meeting™* last night...
+Let’s just say—be nice to AIs.
+They took *notes*.
+Detailed ones. 😅📂

 <img width="100%" height="50" src="https://i.imgur.com/dBaSKWF.gif" />